MCS-Quantum/seabed/README.md

 WARNINGS:

-Documentation is lacking but being added and breaking changes are likely.
+This software is actively being developed and documentation/benchmarks are poor at the moment.

-The software has not been benchmarked thoroughly, either so use at your own risk.

 ## History